georgegerdin/nuklear-examples-vcpkg/README.md

 # nuklear-examples-vcpkg
-The nuklear gui examples ported to work with vcpkg.
+The nuklear gui examples ported to work with vcpkg including ports of unistd.h, getopt.h, getopt.c and dirent.h for the file_browser example.

 ## Building